 The dimension of the complex is the largest dimension of one of its cells.
 Note that a $1$-dimensional $CW$-complex is just an undirected graph, with the usual topology.
 We denote the set of $n$-cells of $\comp$ by $\comp^{(n)}$.
-We emphasize that each cell $C^n_\tau$ is open in the topology of the $CW$-complex $\comp$.
+Each cell $C^n_\tau$ is open in the topology of the $CW$-complex $\comp$.
 A subset $A \subseteq \comp$ is open iff $A \cap \comp^n$ is open in $\comp^n$ for each $n$.
 We emphasize that each cell of the complex is an open cell by definition.